hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

    :Panel:     :menuselection:`Sidebar region --> Proxy & Timecode --> Proxy Settings`

+.. _bpy.types.SequenceEditor.proxy_storage:

 Storage
    Defines whether the proxies are for individual strips or the entire sequence.

-   Per Strip
-      Proxies are stored in the directory of the input.
+   :Per Strip: Proxies are stored in the directory of the input.
-   Project
-      All proxies are stored in one directory.
+   :Project: All proxies are stored in one directory.

+      .. _bpy.types.SequenceEditor.proxy_dir:

       Proxy Directory
          The location to store the proxies for the project.

+.. _bpy.ops.sequencer.enable_proxies:

 Set Selected Strip Proxies
    Set proxy size and overwrite flag for all selected strips.

+.. _bpy.ops.sequencer.rebuild_proxy:

 Rebuild Proxy and Timecode Indices
    Generates Proxies and Timecodes for all selected strips,